Quarantiine/quarantiine/README.md

 ### Future Endeavors

 My goal is to delve deeper into **quantum computing** and **AI** with a focus on leveraging quantum algorithms and other quantum computing advancements to develop software solutions that can better serve humanity.
-Additionally, I aim to harness AI to build software tools requiring minimal manual input, enhancing effectiveness and efficiency in peopleâ€™s daily lives.
+Additionally, I aim to harness AI to build software tools requiring minimal manual input, enhancing effectiveness and efficiency in people daily lives.
 Through these pursuits, I hope to contribute to creating transformative technologies that empower individuals and drive meaningful impact.

 ---